-Study and practice in stage movement and choreography for theatrical production designed for students in musical theatre productions.
+Study and practice in stage movement and choreography for theatrical production designed for students in music theatre productions.
 Meets one day a week for three hours.
 (Not intended for transfer credit.)

-MUS 110 Choir/1 Unit5
+MUS 110 Choir/1 Unit

 Study and performance of outstanding musical literature from various periods of musical composition.
+May be repeated for credit.

-MUS 111 Band/1 Unit6
+MUS 111 Band/1 Unit